 Always carry a bear spray and learn how and when to use it when hiking in the Canadian Rockies.
 You can buy one at many outdoor stores, the cheapest one would be at Banff Visitor Centre (224 Banff Avenue) where they can provide you with lots of bear safety tips.

 Camping in Banff

 A popular and budget-friendly option.
 There are 14 campgrounds within the park with over 2,400 sites and each one is equipped with (at least) drinking water and picnic tables.
 If you’d like to stay in town, you need book a campground months in advance.

 Some of the campgrounds further from town are on a first come first serve basis.
-Price starts at 22 CAD/ night for a basic campground without showers (basic campsite further from town costs 15 CAD).
+In Banff, price starts at 22 CAD/ night for a basic campground without showers (basic campsite further from town costs 15 CAD).
 You can shower at Fenlands Recreation Centre for 5 CAD.
 Check out Parks Canada website for locations, prices, and booking.
 Alternatively, you can stay in campgrounds in Canmore.